 For souvenir shopping, go to the Mercado 23, but prepare to be seen as a walking wallet and vendors will try to get you into their store.

-Tulum is a small beach town you’ll see in every Mexico itinerary because it’s there for a good reason.
+Tulum is a small beach town you’ll see in every Quintana Roo backpacking itinerary because it’s there for a good reason.

 The Zona Archeologica is a must-visit in the region.
 The reason we loved it so much is because you can swim in the Caribbean at the ruins.
 While floating in the hot water, gaze at these ancient ruins and feel like a god!